 - You could write them down in order.
-A top three or top five could work well.
+Between three and five works well.

-- Be specific and think in advance whether you are hoping for a particular outcome, although you should be open to other possibilities that may be suggested.
+- Be specific and think in advance whether you’re hoping for a particular outcome, but remember to be open to other possibilities that may be suggested.

 Who might go with you?

-- You don't have to have another person with you but it can be helpful.
-They can be an extra pair of ears and keep notes of the conversation so that you can compare your understanding afterwards.
+- You don’t have to have another person with you but it can be helpful.
+They can be an extra pair of ears and keep notes of the conversation which you can refer back to afterwards.

-- It doesn't have to be the person closest to you.
-Choose someone who will support you well.
+- It doesn’t have to be the person closest to you.
+Choose someone who’ll support you well.

 Do you need to do more background reading?

-- You could read about your particular symptoms, possible treatment options or the experiences of others.
-This way, it may be easier to understand what may be suggested to help you or to decide which option you'd like to take, if there is a choice.
+- Reading about your particular symptoms, possible treatment options, lifestyle changes, relapse management or the experiences of others might make it easier to understand what is suggested to help you or to decide which option you’d like to take, if there is a choice.

 It’s a two-way discussion

-Any consultation should be a conversation between you and your health professional.
-State clearly what you've experienced, what you'd like to happen and anything that you don't understand or would like repeated.
-It's important to be open about how you feel, what you need and what your priorities are.
+Any consultation should ideally be a joint discussion between you and your health professional.
+Explain clearly what you’ve experienced, what you’d like to happen and anything that you don’t understand or would like repeated.
+It’s important to be open about how you feel and what your priorities are.
 Being realistic is important too.

-Your health professionals may have their own list of priorities and these may be different from yours.
-They may raise things that you hadn't thought of or didn't know about.
-Perhaps some of their topics will overtake some of the priorities on your own list.
+Your health professionals may have their own list of priorities and these might be different from yours.
+They may raise things that you hadn’t thought of or didn’t know about.
+It’s not unusual for some of their topics to overtake some of the priorities on your own list.

 Making decisions together

-Shared decision making is when you work with, and are supported by, health professionals to make decisions about treatment, based on the best possible information.
-There may be times when you would like a lot of support in making decisions and others when you want to be more independent.
+Shared decision making is when you work with, and are supported by, health professionals to make decisions about your treatment, based on the best possible information.
+There may be times when you’d like a lot of support in making decisions and others when you want to be more independent.

-Of course, you are only one side of the equation.
-Some doctors and nurses are very willing to debate the most appropriate course of action, so will leave the choice to you, but others prefer to give clear-cut advice about what they think is most appropriate.
+Of course, you’re only one side of the equation.
+Some doctors and nurses are more willing to debate the best course of action, some will leave the choice entirely to you, but others prefer to give clear-cut advice about what they think is most appropriate.

 Each of you brings something important to the conversation.
-Your health professional will have knowledge and experience in managing MS. You are the expert on your own values, expectations and priorities and only you know how your body is feeling.
+Your health professional will have knowledge and experience in managing MS, whilst you’re the expert on your own values, expectations and priorities, and only you know how your body is feeling.

 It’s good to ask

 The appointment is for your benefit so make the most of it.
-Don't be afraid to ask about anything that's important to you even if it might feel a bit trivial or embarrassing.
-It's very likely that someone else has asked the same or a similar question before so you are unlikely to take your health professional by surprise.
+Don’t be afraid to ask about anything that’s important to you even if it might feel trivial or embarrassing.
+It’s very likely that someone else has asked a similar question before so you’re unlikely to take your health professional by surprise.